 That’s how you build your own ‘smart’ widget stack.
 Feel free to build as many as you want.
 Custom-built widget stacks work just like the Smart Stacks that you insert via the widgets sheet.

-You can change the order, delete widgets, and even disable the Smart Rotate functionality in a custom widget stack.
+You can change the order, delete widgets, and even disable the Smart Rotate functionality as well in a custom widget stack.

-Rather than scattering multiple widgets around the Home screen and have them distract you all the time, opting for a Smart Stack helps you both cut down the clutter and focus your attention on the widgets that matter the most.
-Smart Stacks may still show the wrong widgets at first, but give them some time to 'learn' from your iPhone interactions, and you should be in for a great user experience.
+Rather than scattering multiple widgets around the Home screen and having them distract you all the time, opting for a Smart Stack helps you both cut down the clutter and focus your attention on the widgets that matter the most.
+If you love the widgets feature on iPhone, you can also take a look at how to use the lockscreen widgets feature on iOS 16.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.